-JUAN GONZALEZ: This week marks four years since the opinion piece that you published in the New York Times that started this enormous scandal.
+JUAN GONZALEZ: This week marks four years since the opinion piece that you published in The New York Times that started this enormous scandal.
 Your reflections back now over this four year period when you initially wrote that piece?
 What were you hoping to do, and your reaction to then the response from the administration?

 JOSEPH WILSON: Sure.
 The last clause of the First Amendment of the Constitution ensures the right of citizens to petition their government for the redress of a grievance.
 Citizens in this country do that every day at every level of governance.
 I happened to do it at the level of federal governance on an issue about which I had some particular knowledge.
 I did so only after I had spoken privately to House investigators, Senate investigators, the State Department and people close to the White House.
-I did it reluctantly, because my government refused to accept responsibilities for the lies that were in the President’s State of the Union address in January of 2003.
+I did it reluctantly, because my government refused to accept responsibilities for the lies that were in the president’s State of the Union address in January of 2003.

-Those lies included the famous, now infamous, sixteen words: "The British [government has] learned that Saddam Hussein recently sought significant quantities of uranium from Africa."
-It was apparent to me that the administration was not going to accept responsibility, when in June then-National Security Advisor Condoleezza Rice lied on Meet the Press with Tim Russert, when she said that perhaps somebody in the bowels of the agency knew something about this matter, but nobody in her circle.
+Those lies included the famous, now infamous, 16 words: "The British [government has] learned that Saddam Hussein recently sought significant quantities of uranium from Africa."
+It was apparent to me that the administration was not going to accept responsibility, when in June then-National Security Adviser Condoleezza Rice lied on Meet the Press with Tim Russert, when she said that perhaps somebody in the bowels of the agency knew something about this matter, but nobody in her circle.

 I wrote the article to petition my government for the redress of a grievance.
-That grievance was that the US president should not lie to the Congress of the United States, to the American people, and to the world, and that they ought to accept responsibility for the misstatements of fact in the President’s State of the Union address.
+That grievance was that the U.S. president should not lie to the Congress of the United States, to the American people, and to the world, and that they ought to accept responsibility for the misstatements of fact in the president’s State of the Union address.

-The day after my article appeared, the White House acknowledged that the sixteen words should never have been in the State of the Union address, after which I was silent, after which I left the public stage because my job, I believed at that time, had been done.
+The day after my article appeared, the White House acknowledged that the 16 words should never have been in the State of the Union address, after which I was silent, after which I left the public stage because my job, I believed at that time, had been done.

 The administration, regrettably for it and for this country, decided that it wasn’t well enough to accept responsibility for its actions.
 It rather needed to go on a character assassination campaign against the person who had the temerity to challenge them on their facts, and in so doing, they betrayed the national security of the country by compromising my wife’s identity as a covert CIA officer.
-This was done in Africa — it may not have been quite as blatant when on the President’s trip his senior advisors, including Condoleezza Rice, were saying, "Look into who sent Wilson," which, in and of itself, was a misstatement of fact, as well — and it happened very directly out of the White House, with Mr. Rove, Mr. Libby and Mr. Armitage all talking actively to the press and giving up my wife’s identity and her status as a CIA employee.
+This was done in Africa — it may not have been quite as blatant when on the president’s trip his senior advisers, including Condoleezza Rice, were saying, "Look into who sent Wilson," which, in and of itself, was a misstatement of fact, as well — and it happened very directly out of the White House, with Mr. Rove, Mr. Libby and Mr. Armitage all talking actively to the press and giving up my wife’s identity and her status as a CIA employee.